Metalnem/sharpfuzz/README.md

 {"menu":{"id":1,"val":"X","pop":{"a":[{"click":"Open()"},{"click":"Close()"}]}}}
 ```

-8) You are now ready to go!
+You are now ready to go!
 Start the fuzzing with
 the following command:

 ```shell
 afl-fuzz -i testcases_dir -o findings_dir dotnet run @@
 ```

-9) Wait!
+Now wait!
 You will often have some useful results within minutes,
 but sometimes it takes more than a day, so be patient.
 When an
 unhandled exception happens, the input causing it will be added
 to the **findings_dir/crashes** directory.